 Melanie is a 34-year-old dental assistant from Berlin, and she has been a Jehovah's Witness since she was 17.
-She grew up within the community, but made the decision to be a full-fledged member at that age by being baptised.
+She grew up within the community but made the decision to be a full-fledged member at that age by being baptized.
 While to her it's simply her community, outsiders often consider Jehovah's Witnesses close to a religious sect.
-That reputation likely springs from Witnesses missionary zeal, their direct interpretation of the Bible and Jesus' words, and the fact that breaking their rules – like having sex before marriage or undergoing blood transfusion – could lead to expulsion from the church and the community.
-According to some Jehovah's Witnesses you're still allowed to maintain your relationship with your family and visit gatherings if you're expelled – but there are countless accounts of former members who have been shunned by their loved ones completely.
+That reputation likely springs from Witnesses missionary zeal, their direct interpretation of the Bible and Jesus's words, and the fact that breaking their rules—like having sex before marriage or undergoing blood transfusion—could lead to expulsion from the church and the community.
+According to some Jehovah's Witnesses, you're still allowed to maintain your relationship with your family and visit gatherings if you're expelled—but there are countless accounts of former members who have been shunned by their loved ones completely.

-To understand what it's like on the inside, I met Melanie in the Kingdom Hall of the Jehovah's Witnesses assembly in the Berlin area of Gesundbrunnen.
-The hall is really a sparsely furnished room with rows of chairs alongside more rows of chairs and a small stage with a rostrum.
-It doesn't look like a church much – only the posters with Bible verses in four languages give away the fact that this room has a religious purpose.
-Melanie's husband Thomas stayed near during the interview, and a church elder was also present.
+To understand what it's like on the inside, I met Melanie in the Kingdom Hall of the Jehovah's Witnesses assembly in Berlin.
+The hall is really a sparsely furnished room with rows of chairs alongside more rows of chairs and a small stage with a podium.
+It doesn't look like a church much—only the posters with Bible verses in four languages give away the fact that this room has a religious purpose.
+Melanie's husband, Thomas, stayed near during the interview, and a church elder was also present.

 Melanie tells me that she's dealt with people thinking her community is a sect since she was still at school, but according to her, people are just misinformed.
-Twice a week, she meets other Witnesses and they all go around town to hand out information at train stations.
+Twice a week, she meets other Witnesses, and they all go around town to hand out information at train stations.
 She also goes door to door.
 Throughout my conversation with her, she held a small Bible bound in black leather close, citing verses from it from time to time.
-Many of them had to do with Judgement Day – Jehovah's Witnesses believe that God wants to purge to world of all evil to give way to paradise, where good people can live in peace and harmony.
+Many of them had to do with Judgement Day—Jehovah's Witnesses believe that God wants to purge the world of all evil to give way to paradise, where good people can live in peace and harmony.
 Melanie says that she has never considered leaving the community.

 VICE: How does it feel to stand in a public place and try to convince people of what you believe, while knowing that many people passing by think that what you're doing is weird?

 There are different forms of preaching.
-What you see us do on the street with our trolleys, that's a passive form of preaching.
-We offer people reading material and give them the chance to ask questions or just have a chat with us.
+What you see us do on the street with our carts, that's a passive form of preaching.
+We offer people reading material, and give them the chance to ask questions or just talk with us.
 We get approached by all sorts of different people.
 Lots of people ask: "What does the Bible actually teach?
-Can you explain it to me in a nutshell?", or they comment on the cover image of The Watchtower, our monthly magazine.
-You've probably heard about our active missionary work too – Jehovah's Witnesses go from door to door.
+Can you explain it to me in a nutshell?"
+Or they comment on the cover image of The Watchtower, our monthly magazine.
+You've probably heard about our active missionary work, too—Jehovah's Witnesses go from door to door.
 That's when we talk to people about specific topics or offer selected literature, for example for teenagers or families.

 How many people talk to you on a day?